Blair William & Co. IL Acquires Shares of 42,966 Mitsubishi UFJ Financial Group Inc (NYSE:MUFG)

 Blair William & Co.
-IL bought a new position in Mitsubishi UFJ Financial Group Inc (NYSE:MUFG) during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+IL bought a new position in Mitsubishi UFJ Financial Group Inc (NYSE:MUFG) in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The firm bought 42,966 shares of the company’s stock, valued at approximately $169,000.

 Mitsubishi UFJ Financial Group, Inc, a bank holding company, provides financial services in Japan and internationally.
 Its Retail Banking Business Group segment offers a range of products and services, such as bank deposits, loans, asset management and administration services, investment products, and settlement services.